September-October 2014

 U.S. Donates $12.1M Grant to M-1 RAIL Line

-DETROIT — U.S. Secretary of Transportation Anthony Foxx joined local, state and federal government officials, private donors and the Detroit community today to announce a $12.2 million TIGER grant for the M-1 RAIL project.
-All of the streetcar project donors were recognized, including the two newest – Ford Motor Co. and DTE Energy.
-Addressing the […]
+DETROIT — U.S. Secretary of Transportation Anthony Foxx joined local, state and federal government officials, private donors and the Detroit community today to announce a $12.2 million TIGER grant for […]

 -